Copyright © Johanna Ivaska. All rights reserved.

 We are continuing to gain a more in-depth understanding of filopodia and their regulators using a combination of mass-spectrometric and drug/siRNA screens and super-resolution microscopy and to investigate the contribution of these filopodia-associated proteins to the metastatic process both in vitro and in vivo.
 We believe that this multi-pronged approach in studying filopodia and invasive machineries could underpin the development of valuable therapeutic strategies to target cancer cell metastasis.
 Our work with myosin-X has led to a collaboration with CD3 (Centre for Durg Design and Discovery; non-profit organisation bridging the gap between academia and pharma) to discover novel inhibitors of myosin-X function to disrupt filopodia formation.

-Tools: In the course of our filopodia investigations, we developed an open software (FiloQuant) to easily and rapidly quantify filopodia properties such as number, length from the protruding edge and dynamics.
-The manuscript describing FiloQuant can be found on the preprint server bioRxiv.
-FiloQuant has also been deposited on the ImageJ update site and details on how to install the programme can be found in the manual.
+Tools: In the course of our filopodia investigations, we developed an open software (FiloQuant) to easily and rapidly quantify filopodia properties such as number, length, from the protruding edge, and dynamics.
+The manuscript describing FiloQuant was published recenlty in the Journal of Cell Biology and can also be found on the preprint server bioRxiv.
+FiloQuant has been deposited on the ImageJ update site and details on how to install the programme can be found in the manual.

 Our research: We and others have observed that invasive cell migration is associated with the development of dense filopodia at the cell front and that myosin-X, a key regulator of filopodia formation, is required for cell invasion in 3D microenvironments and in vivo.
 Through analysis of breast cancer gene expression profiles we revealed that myosin-X is highly expressed in aggressive cancer subtypes.
 We further demonstrated that myosin-X is required for breast cancer cell invasion and tumour dissemination in multiple cancer cell lines and in